 You could potentially touch your bedroom door, the bathroom door, and then finally the sink knobs before even getting your hands wet.
 So that’s three things that would be infected with your leopard geckos fecal matter and urine from not sanitizing your hands just in the time that it took you to make it to the sink.

-To avoid this, which you will definitely want to since leopard geckos can carry a bacteria called Salmonella, I recommend clicking here to go to Amazon where you can get the same exact bottle of hand sanitizer that I currently use.
+To avoid this, which you will definitely want to since leopard geckos can carry a bacteria called Salmonella, I recommend using hand sanitizer often.

 As many of you are aware, hand sanitizer kills 99.99% of germs on your hand and if used right after handling your leopard gecko, you won’t have to worry about spreading their germs throughout the house and potentially getting others sick because your hands still had bacteria on them.